Guan Xing: History

 He was the second son of Guan Yu and a younger brother of Guan Ping.

 Little information about Guan Xing is found in historical records.
 The biography of Guan Yu in the Records of the Three Kingdoms contains only a few lines on Guan Xing.
 In his youth, Guan Xing was knowledgeable, and Zhuge Liang saw him as an exceptional talent.
-When he reached adulthood (around 19 years old), he served as an official in Shu Han, but died some years later.
+When he reached adulthood (around 19 years old), he served as an official in Shu Han, including as a Palace Attendant, but died some years later.
 Guan Xing held the peerage of the Marquis of Hanshou Village (漢壽亭侯), which he inherited from his father.
 His cause of death was not documented.
 He had two known sons – Guan Tong (關統) and Guan Yi (關彝).

 Guan Xing appears as a character in the 14th-century historical novel Romance of the Three Kingdoms, in which he plays a significant role after the death of his father.